 - Customer (this could be an internal customer such as a different department manager, or, in a client services organization, the customer for whom you are delivering the project)

-Project work and BAU work can sit nicely alongside each other, but more often than not there is a tension.
+Project work and BAU work can sit nicely alongside each other, but there can often be tension.
 It happens because projects try to change the status quo.
-The status quo works pretty well, and people don’t, for the most part, like change, so there’s always going to be a bit of tension there.

 Second, when you are asking people to join your project team, they can suffer from a conflict of loyalties.
-Is their first responsibility to their day job or the project?
-Clear objectives and a strong commitment to the project from management can help here, as well as keeping lines of communication open so that they know what the company and team priorities should be.
+Is their first responsibility to their day job or to the project?
+Clear objectives and a strong commitment to the project from management can help here, as well as keeping lines of communication open so they know what the priorities should be.

 Third, keeping the business running is always the priority.
-It has an implication for project teams who might see their funding cut, key resources pulled back to BAU roles and timescales delayed because the work to do with keeping the day-to-day operations of the organization going is pulling focus.
+It has an implication for project teams who might see their funding cut, key resources pulled back to BAU roles and timelines delayed because keeping the day-to-day operations of the organization going is pulling focus.